busquets/AudioCD/README.md

 # Audio-CD

 Audio-CD is a simple frontend for cdrdao.

-It can burn audio CDs with cd-text.
+   * burn audio CDs with cd-text.
+   * covers can be created.

 It's only testet on 64bit Debian.

-Now covers be created.